KenSaville/Variant-Caller/README.md

 # Variant-Caller
-A LAtch Bio workflow to call DNA sequence variants
+A Latch Bio workflow to call DNA sequence variants